H4NM/PythonProjects/README.md

 Contains all sorts of projects, mainly related to information security.
 Coding for fun and to develop my own skills.

+### IntruderSnapper.py
+Got the idea to commit to this file when i bought an external webcam.
+While running, checking if the screen turns to LoginUI.
+If yes, it checks for any security events added to the Windows Event Log.
+Events like these, while the LoginUI is up, may be failed login attempts.
+At detection of Security events, it snaps a picture of the possible intruder.
+Can be allowed to run in the background contiously with locking the screen multiple times without the need of restarting the program.
+Limitations: Must be run with Admin privileges (This is to gain access to Security log)
+Downsides: Collects all security events, including successful logons.
+This might not be preferred, unless you really like photos of yourself.

 ### BrowserHistory.py
 Retrieves browser history from Firefox and Chrome and enables a printing report of the found sites, i.e. how many URLs have been through trading sites, or social media.